andrewwhitten/Salesforce-Mobile-App-Shortcut/README.md

 * A Salesforce org to sign into from Salesforce Mobile (dev org is free) - https://developer.salesforce.com/signup

 <h3>Deployment</h3>

-You can deploy easially to the iOS emulator, however it isn't too helpful given that you need Salesforce Mobile and that can't be installed.
+You can deploy this app easially to the iOS emulator, however the related Salesforce Mobile app can't be installed.

 To deploy to your personal device for testing, your will need an Apple Developer account and some compatiable iPhones or iPads.
-Note that you will have to autherize the app as trusted on each device.
+Note that you will have to authorize the app as trusted on each device.

 To deploy this to your fleet of devices you will have to either push directly with an MDM such as Microsoft inTune, deploy directly on each device or otherwise publish to your App Store.
 Please note that I have no idea whether this will meet Apple App Store guidelines.